johnbradley436/Panini-Press/_posts/2017-01-16-change-email.md

 ---
-date: 2017-01-16
+date: 2017-06-27
-title: Change email
+title: Panini, sandwich or genius?
 categories:
   - account-settings
-description: "Update your email address"
+description: "Asking the big questions for once"
 type: Document
 ---
 Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.